Sokcho, Gangwon Province, South Korea

 October 27, 2014

 Atop a tower of boulders, I staked my lofty spot with outstretched arms and a euphoric holler like a rock star, shades and chutzpah in place.
 But who was I fooling?
 There was only one rock star in the house, and that was Seoraksan, its rocky apex piercing the infinite blue of the sky.
 I didn’t have the cheek to believe I had conquered a mountain.
 Mountaineering never figured in the agenda for this day trip, or my life.
-I didn’t climb Seoraksan because it was there, but because I was there.
+I climbed Seoraksan, not because it was there, but because I was there.

 We didn’t have a chance for a photo op with the statue of an Asian black bear, the icon of the park’s residents; an entire association of ajuma was hogging the front space for a group shot.
 Even the mountain played elusive to the camera as it was against the morning sun.